zenoss/twill/README.txt

 Stress testing
 ~~~~~~~~~~~~~~

-A new script, `twill-fork`, has been added in 0.7.3.
+A new script, `twill-fork`, has been added.
 The syntax is

 ::